 Google the word empowerment and the online dictionary defines it as ‘the process of becoming stronger and more confident, especially in controlling one’s life and claiming one’s rights,’ which is line with social scientist Julian Rappaport’s definition.

 Makes sense and is pretty straight forward, I thought.
 Note the words ‘process of becoming.’
-Then I found this really interesting article from academic publication The Extension Journal.
+Then I found this interesting article from the academic publication The Extension Journal.
 This explanation of empowerment is meaningful:

 “The first core concept of empowerment is the idea of power.
 The possibility of empowerment depends on two things.
 First, empowerment requires that power can change.
 If power cannot change, if it is inherent in positions or people, then empowerment is not possible, nor is empowerment conceivable in any meaningful way.
 In other words, if power can change, then empowerment is possible.
 Second, the concept of empowerment depends upon the idea that power can expand.
 This second point reflects our common experiences of power rather than how we think about power.”